-All applications submitted to this program announcement must address one of the following FY21 PRORP ARA Focus Areas.
+Applications submitted to this program announcement must address one of the following FY22 PRORP ARA Focus Areas.
 Selection of the appropriate Focus Area is the responsibility of the applicant.

 - 1. Limb Stabilization and Protection: Development of rapid limb stabilization and novel wound protectants for severely or critically wounded limbs to enable prolonged care and eventual transport to the point of definitive treatment. - 2.
-Retention Strategies: Development and/or optimization of battlefield-feasible diagnostic capabilities, decision support tools, interventions, and/or rehabilitation strategies that can facilitate retention on duty for common combat-related musculoskeletal injuries.
-Biomarker studies are excluded.
-The current standard of care must be noted.
-The rehabilitation strategy to be used in the proposed study must be specified, as applicable. - a.
+Retention Strategies: Development and/or optimization of battlefield-feasible diagnostic capabilities, decision support tools, and/or interventions that can facilitate retention on duty or avoid reinjury for common combat-related musculoskeletal injuries.
+Biomarker studies are excluded. - 2a.
 Battlefield Care: Strategies that can be utilized at or near the point of injury to allow an injured Service Member to remain on the battlefield or on mission without the need for evacuation.
-Treatment strategies that allow return to mission effectiveness within 30 days will be considered. - b.
+Treatment strategies that allow return to mission effectiveness within 30 days will be considered. - 2b.
 Return to Duty: Treatment strategies that can be utilized along the continuum of care and enable return to duty of the Service Member within 1 year of injury. - 3.
-Osseointegration: Identification of best practices to address infection, rejection, and/or failure of percutaneous osseointegrated prosthetic limbs.
+Osseointegration: Identification of best practices to address infection, rejection, and/or failure of percutaneous osseointegrated prosthetic limbs. - 4.
+Composite Tissue Regeneration: Advanced tissue regeneration therapeutics in composite tissue for the restoration of traumatically injured extremities.
+Isolated bone, cartilage, muscle, or nerve tissue engineering studies are excluded.
+Techniques aimed at improving outcomes following high-energy extremity trauma, with a focus on improving wound healing, neuromuscular recovery following composite tissue loss and segmental bone loss are encouraged.